IMSoley/tasawwuf/README.md

 * The Remembrance of Death and the Afterlife
 * Inner Dimensions of Islamic Worship
 * Al-Risalah Al-Ladunniyyah
+* Deliverance from Error
+* The Incoherence of the Philosophers

 ### Abdul Qadir Gilani